S-ecki/DBS_Project/README.md

 ## SQL Script on Oracle

-In this step, I wrote Scripts to create, fill up and delete the tables defined in the previous in the Relational Schema.
+In this step, I wrote Scripts to create, fill up and delete the tables defined previously.
 I used [Oracle SQL Developer](https://www.oracle.com/database/technologies/appdev/sqldeveloper-landing.html) to execute them on the server our University provided us with.

 `create.sql` includes the _create tables_ statements with Primary/Foreign Key definitions and a handful of other constraints.
 To produce unique PK, I used either _generated as identity_ or a _sequence_ combined with a _trigger_.
 The script also uses a _procedure_ and multiple _views_. <br>
 `drop.sql` deletes all previously created entities on the database, _cascading constraints_ to avoid dependencies. <br>